angrymouse/papers/data-access-networks.md

 So we can avoid using centralized API endpoints for broadcasting transactions, just form transaction, sign and broadcast directly to p2p swam.

+### Safe decentralized queries with only small piece of knowledge about chain

+Now, when we understand how to keep voting powers always updated, we have ultimate method to verify data about chain without storing chain itself: We can just ask validators to sign reply to query and give it to you.
+Reply that will get 51%+ of voting power can be considered as truth.

+#### Incentives

+But if you don't incentivize validators to sign reply for your query, they most likely won't do it.